jasonmimick/opsmtools/README.md

                         target OpsMgr api key for target user --alertConfigsSource ALERTCONFIGSSOURCE
+                        A file containing JSON alert configs or "-" for STDIN --clusterId CLUSTERID
+                        id of replica set or sharded cluster for snapshots --snapshotId SNAPSHOTID
-                        A file containing JSON alert configs or "-" for STDIN --continueOnError     for operations that issue multiple API calls, set this flag to fail to report errors but keep going --verbose             enable versbose output for troubleshooting
+                        id of a snapshot to restore --continueOnError     for operations that issue multiple API calls, set this flag to fail to report errors but keep going --verbose             enable versbose output for troubleshooting